USSR anti-religious campaign (1970s–1987): Anti-religious propaganda

-In the post-Khrushchev years, the leading anti-religious periodical ‘Science and Religion’ adopted a new approach wherein it adopted a dialogue with believers by printing portions of letters to the periodical and then responding to them.
-Typically the periodical preferred to print believers’ letters that contained assertions that were easier to argue against.
-For example, a believer might write a letter that argued God must have existed because many people believed in Him and they couldn't all have been wrong, and the periodical would then respond by noting that there were many cases in history wherein many people believed something that was discovered to be false, such as a flat Earth or even the pagan religions that came before Christianity.
+In the post-Khrushchev years, the leading anti-religious periodical Science and Religion adopted a new approach through a dialogue with believers, by printing portions of letters to the periodical and responding to them.
+Typically the periodical preferred to print letters that contained assertions that were easier to argue against.
+For example, a believer might write a letter that argued God must exist because many people believe in Him and they cannot all be wrong, and the periodical would then respond by noting that there were many cases in history where many people believed something that was discovered to be false, such as a flat Earth or even the pagan religions that came before Christianity.

-Among justifications used for not printing everything believers’ wrote included the argument that believers would not print atheist material in their publications, that by doing so it would help disseminate religious propaganda and also because believers wrote things that bordered on criticism of the state.
+Among justifications used for not printing everything believers' wrote included the argument that believers would not print atheist material in their publications, that by doing so it would help disseminate religious propaganda and also because believers wrote things that bordered on criticism of the state.
 The publications that believers were permitted to print were limited to be far smaller in circulation than the atheistic propaganda, and the material that was permitted to be printed by believers was also often dictated by the state.

 The atheistic side possessed almost a monopoly on the media and it had relative impunity to tell lies, which believers were not permitted to expose.

-There continued to be criticisms of the mass of anti-religious propagandists employed by the USSR for being uneducated about religion and failing to produce effective arguments that convinced believers.
-However, the volume and quality of more serious critical studies of theology, church history and believers greatly increased after Khrushchev, although it retained much bias.
-Primitive clichés, insults and name-calling that had been regurgitated over and over again for decades continued to be the main method of anti-religious propaganda.
+There continued to be criticisms of the anti-religious propagandists employed by the USSR for being uneducated about religion and failing to produce effective arguments that convinced believers.
+However, the volume and quality of critical studies of theology, church history and believers greatly increased after Khrushchev, although it retained much bias.
+Clichés, insults and name-calling that had been repeated for decades continued to be the main methods of propaganda.
 A critical problem with the more serious studies was that by doing serious critiques of religion, this could be interpreted as admitting religion's respectability, which was not a view that the Ideological Commission of the CPSU Central Committee was willing to tolerate.

-There was a Marxist hypothesis that prehistoric primitive humans possessed no religion that was advocated as truth.
-The atheist propaganda argued that people turned to religion as a result of some tragedy in life, loneliness or lack of compassion from others.
+There was a Marxist hypothesis that prehistoric humans possessed no religion that was advocated as truth.
+The atheist propagandists argued that people turned to religion as a result of some tragedy in life, loneliness or lack of compassion from others.